benicio-daniel/SOS_Assignment_3/READMe.md

 ### Ontologies
-Ontoloigies are established in "OntholoogyEstablishing.ipynb" Please do xxx to establosh yourself as the
+Ontoloigies are established in "OntholoogyEstablishing.ipynb" Please do xxx to establish yourself as the